Human sacrifice in pre-Columbian cultures: Aztec culture

 Fernando de Alva Cortés Ixtlilxochitl, an Aztec descendant and the author of the Codex Ixtlilxochitl, claimed that one in five children of the Mexica subjects was killed annually.
 These high figures have not been confirmed by historians.
-Hernán Cortés describes an event in his Letters:
+Hernán Cortés describes such an event in his Letters:

+"And they would take their children to kill and sacrifice to their Idols."

 In Xochimilco, the remains of a three-to-four-year-old boy were found.
-The skull was broken and the bones had an orange/yellowish cast, a vitreous texture, and porous and compacted tissue.
+The skull was broken, and the bones had an orange/yellowish cast, a vitreous texture, and porous and compacted tissue.
 Aztecs have been known to boil down remains of some sacrificed victims to remove the flesh and place the skull in the tzompantli.
 Archaeologists concluded that the skull was boiled and that it cracked due to the ebullition of the brain mass.
 Photographs of the skull have been published in specialized journals.

 In History of the Things of New Spain Sahagún confesses he was aghast by the fact that, during the first month of the year, the child sacrifices were approved by their own parents, who also ate their children.

-In the month Atlacacauallo of the Aztec calendar (from February 2 to February 21 of the Gregorian Calendar) children and captives were sacrificed to the water deities, Tláloc, Chalchitlicue, and Ehécatl.
+In the month Atlacacauallo of the Aztec calendar (from February 2 to February 21 of the Gregorian Calendar), children and captives were sacrificed to the water deities, Tláloc, Chalchitlicue, and Ehécatl.

-In the month Tozoztontli (from March 14 to April 2) children were sacrificed to Coatlicue, Tlaloc, Chalchitlicue, Tona.
+In the month Tozoztontli (from March 14 to April 2), children were sacrificed to Coatlicue, Tlaloc, Chalchitlicue, Tona.

-In the month Hueytozoztli (from April 3 to April 22) a maid, a boy and a girl were sacrificed to Cintéotl, Chicomecacóatl, Tlaloc and Quetzalcoatl.
+In the month Hueytozoztli (from April 3 to April 22), a maid, a boy and a girl were sacrificed to Cintéotl, Chicomecacóatl, Tlaloc and Quetzalcoatl.

-In the month Tepeilhuitl (from September 30 to October 19) children and two noble women were sacrificed by extraction of the heart and flaying; ritual cannibalism in honor of Tláloc-Napatecuhtli, Matlalcueye, Xochitécatl, Mayáhuel, Milnáhuatl, Napatecuhtli, Chicomecóatl, Xochiquétzal.
+In the month Tepeilhuitl (from September 30 to October 19), children and two noble women were sacrificed by extraction of the heart and flaying; ritual cannibalism in honor of Tláloc-Napatecuhtli, Matlalcueye, Xochitécatl, Mayáhuel, Milnáhuatl, Napatecuhtli, Chicomecóatl, Xochiquétzal.

-In the month Atemoztli (from November 29 to December 18) children and slaves were sacrificed by decapitation in honor of the Tlaloques.
+In the month Atemoztli (from November 29 to December 18), children and slaves were sacrificed by decapitation in honor of the Tlaloques.